Capital One QuicksilverOne Cash Rewards Credit Card review: Flat-rate rewards for fair credit

 Best cards to pair with Capital One QuicksilverOne

 If you need to make a balance transfer, you may want to consider a balance transfer credit card with a 0 percent intro APR period.
 You could also consider another credit card for fair credit that has no annual fee or rewards program like the Capital One Platinum Credit Card.
 Streamlining your focus to building your credit so you can qualify for more valuable cash back cards could be a noteworthy strategy.

 Bankrate’s Take: Is Capital One QuicksilverOne worth it?

-If you have fair credit, the Capital One QuicksilverOne Cash Rewards Credit Card is a good choice.
+If you have fair credit, the Capital One QuicksilverOne Cash Rewards Credit Card is a fantastic choice.
 There aren’t many rewards credit cards available for those with fair credit, so you can use this card to both build your credit and get cash back on all your purchases.